grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Doesn't sound like it.
 I think we're the only ones who took that particular route."

-Hemi had Owen bring the bow around, and they sank obliquely, traveling close to and across the sloping wall of the seamount.
+Hemi had Owen bring the bow around and they sank obliquely, traveling close to and across the sloping wall of the seamount.

-"200 meters down.
-Depth-under-keel: 20 meters to the wall of the seamount," said Gregory.
+"Two hundred meters down.
+Depth-under-keel: twenty meters to the wall of the seamount," said Gregory.

 Hemi looked at Percy.
 He was not going to level off the dive until she said so.

-"210 meters.
+"Two hundred and ten meters.
 Still descending," said Gregory.

 "Ah ya fucking fuckturds!"
 Chips' voice came up from the sonar compartment where she had just entered.
 "Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking dock beasts welded in the cargo hold?
 Because that's what it fucking looks like to me.
 The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"